csuhta/inquisition-perks/readme.txt

 Rating: Required

 This perk adds richer dialog options concerning criminals and war.
-You'll know when you're using this perk because the conversation wheel will show a book icon.
+You'll know when you're using this perk because the conversation wheel will show a raven icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.